p2-inc/idp-wizard/README.md

 ## Contributing

 > :moneybag: :dollar: A $250US bounty will be paid for each complete and accepted vendor wizard that has been labeled with [bounty](https://github.com/p2-inc/idp-wizard/labels/bounty).
 Please file a PR with your implementation and reference the issue to be considered for the bounty.
 Acceptance of PRs is at the sole discretion of Phase Two, Inc.

+Note: By submitting any code, documentation, or other materials submitted to this repository by pull request, you are immediately granting Phase Two, Inc. the copyright and an exclusive, perpetual, unlimited license to use it in this and any derivative works.

 ### Working with the code

 Run the latest version of the Phase Two enhanced Keycloak distribution: